anto18671/astraltech/README.md

 1. Subscribe to the mod on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=XXXXXXX) (replace XXXXXXX with your actual Workshop ID)

-2. Launch RimWorld and enable "AstralTech Bionic Implants" in the Mods menu.
+2. Launch RimWorld and enable "Astraltech Bionic Implants" in the Mods menu.

-3. Start a new game or load an existing save to begin researching and crafting AstralTech implants.
+3. Start a new game or load an existing save to begin researching and crafting Astraltech implants.

 ## Compatibility

 - Requires RimWorld 1.5
 - Should be compatible with most other mods, including:
-  - Other bionic/prosthetics mods (AstralTech will appear as a separate, advanced tier)
+  - Other bionic/prosthetics mods (Astraltech will appear as a separate, advanced tier)
   - Combat mods (enhances combat capabilities without breaking balance)
   - Work and crafting mods (integrates well with mods that add new workbenches or crafting systems)

-If you encounter any compatibility issues, please report them on our [Issues page](https://github.com/anto18671/AstralTechBionics/issues).
+If you encounter any compatibility issues, please report them on our [Issues page](https://github.com/anto18671/astraltech/issues).

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to the development of AstralTech Bionic Implants, please:
+If you'd like to contribute to the development of Astraltech Bionic Implants, please:

 1. Fork the repository
 2. Create a new branch for your feature